Stop me if this sounds familiar…

 Does that sound like a debt collector to you?

 Yes!
-I built this service specifically for freelancers.
-In fact my business started as a way for me to help my husband (fellow freelancer) when he was having trouble getting paid.
+I built this service specifically for consultants.
+In fact my business started as a way for me to help my husband (fellow consultant) when he was having trouble getting paid.

 My husband, Kurt Elster, runs one of the top-rated ecommerce consultancies in Chicago.
 As my first client, here’s what he had to say: